SpellholdStudios/Red_Dragon_Summoning_Spell/README.md

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 If you encounter any bugs, please <a href="http://www.shsforums.net/topic/40883-red-dragon-summoning-spell-weidu-version/">report them on the forum!</a><br>

->Although it is not required for the Demon Summoning Ritual mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Although it is not required for the Red Dragon Summoning Spell mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>